School and association talks and events

 Dr Clare Rowan - c dot rowan at warwick dot ac dot uk

 Topics: Coinage handling sessions (Greek or Roman); happy to work with teachers to choose a particular focus that might tie into a particular topic they are teaching - all age groups!; coinage.

-Dr Michael Scott - m dot c dot scott at warwick dot ac dot uk
+Prof Michael Scott - m dot c dot scott at warwick dot ac dot uk

 Topics: Ancient Greek history, archaeology, religion, Classics and TV.